Methodology

 See how every verdict is built.

 This page explains what information is used, how tradeoffs are handled, and why reviewed dates appear across the site.
+On the India domain, the goal is the same: compress research into a decision without pretending market reality is identical everywhere.

 Abstract illustration of sources, verdicts, and tools linked together.